jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 the repository to automatically identify complex incidents associated with failures and explain the underlying possible root-cause to SREs and operators.
-This analysis will learn associations between anomalies, alerts and external events which will be formalized as rules and stored in a [knowledge-based system](https://en.wikipedia.org/wiki/Knowledge-based_systems).
-On top, a smart assistant will help operators in making associations and decisions on the relationship between alerts and anomalies for [root-cause analysis](https://en.wikipedia.org/wiki/Root_cause_analysis).
+This analysis will learn associations between anomalies, alerts and external events which will be formalized as rules and stored in a [knowledge-based system](https://en.wikipedia.org/wiki/Knowledge-based_systems)On top, a smart assistant will help operators in making associations and decisions on the relationship between alerts and anomalies for [root-cause analysis](https://en.wikipedia.org/wiki/Root_cause_analysis).

 In the future, this knowledge will be associated with recovery actions and managed by a